Generic Name: Ticlopidine (tye KLOE pi deen)

 What are some things I need to know or do while I take Ticlopidine?

-- Tell all of your health care providers that you take this medicine.
+- Tell all of your health care providers that you take ticlopidine.
 This includes your doctors, nurses, pharmacists, and dentists.
 This medicine may need to be stopped before certain types of surgery as your doctor has told you.
-If ticlopidine is stopped, your doctor will tell you when to start taking this medicine again after your surgery or procedure.
+If ticlopidine is stopped, your doctor will tell you when to start taking ticlopidine again after your surgery or procedure.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.